municipioriogrande/blog/plugins/press-permit-core/readme.txt

 * Fixed : When a subpage was edited by a user blocked who cannot modify page parent due to an "Only these - none" association exception, the page was set to top level if Permissions > Settings > Editing > Page Structure set to "no parent filter" or "Page Authors, Editors and Administrators".
 This can now be prevented by assigning "Not these - none" association exception.
 * Fixed : Pro - Authors could not edit their own draft posts via REST API v2
 * Change : Support constant PP_UNFILTERED_TERM_COUNTS
-* Change : Pro - Refresh link in support key entry / status UI
+* Change : Pro - Refresh link in license key entry / status UI

 = 2.3.8 - 18 Jan 2016 =
 * Fixed : "Only these" exceptions set for a post type based on term/category causes the Edit Post form to default-assign the corresponding exception directly to posts of the same ID.
 If the exception is based on term "(none)", the exception is default-assigned to all new posts.
 NOTE: Affected posts will need to be manually edited.

 = 2.3.7 - 7 Jan 2016 =
-* Fixed : Truncated Plugins listing if PP support key is inactive or expired (since 2.3.5)
+* Fixed : Truncated Plugins listing if PP license key is inactive or expired (since 2.3.5)

 = 2.3.6 - 7 Jan 2016 =
 * Fixed : Pro - extension installs and updates failed (since 2.3.5)